Douglas019BR/git-sensei/LESSON_TWO.md

 ```

 ## Cloning an Existing Repository 📥
-explore github projects like you explore a social midia, search for themes, people, technologies, read the readme.md of projects, let your curios guide you.
-Choose a project to clone, anyone.
+Explore GitHub projects like you explore social media.
+Search for themes, people, technologies, read the README.md of projects, let your curiosity guide you.
+Choose a project to clone—any project.

 ```bash
 # Clone a repository from GitHub